Same-day Filing

 Protect Yourself and Your Assets With Our Help

 The issue with forming a corporation on your own is that Wyoming is designed to let you be anonymous, but that only really works if you use a professional formation service.
 Going solo will cost you time and privacy and comes with a significant risk of mistakes.
-Most importantly, you won't have attorney-client privilege and won't have legal counsel for later on.
 You will also still need to find and retain a registered agent, which will increase your cost to incorporate in Wyoming on your own.
 When you trust us to help you set up a business, we include resident agent service in our fee.

 There is also the risk that the Wyoming Secretary of State will keep track of the payment you make to set up your corporation.
 Using us kills the money trail: It stops at us, your attorney, rather than with the government.

-At Cloud Peak Law Group, our goal is to make your life easy.
+At Wyoming LLC Attorney, our goal is to make your life easy.
 Our packages are designed to provide everything you need to start your business, and the standard package takes less than a day for us to complete.
-Contact us if you need it expedited or formed on a particular day and we will be happy to help.
+Contact us if you need it expedited or formed on a particular day, and we will be happy to help.

 If you have any comments, suggestions, or questions about setting up a Wyoming corporation, please do not hesitate to contact us.
 We have hyper-competitive prices and the most comprehensive suite of services along with skilled attorneys on staff, and we'd be glad to put our skills to work for you.